Skip to content

 Elixir @doc "..." or @moduledoc "..."

-A deduplicated list of all identifiers referenced in the file, useful for search indexing.
+A list of SymbolInfo structs — not bare strings — useful for search indexing.

 Tree-sitter produces partial trees for malformed code, marking error nodes. diagnostics surfaces these: